TheLazyHase/TheLazyHase.github.io/_posts/2018-05-30-Welsh-master.md

 Sixth round - Zaadesh vs Vyros 2 (loss)
 ---------------------------------------

-My opponent did a BR : [insert link to Gyrshild return]
+My opponent did a BR : [Ghyrrshyld's Return](http://ghyrrshyldsreturn.blogspot.com/2018/05/game-199-vyros2-vs-zaadesh2.htm)

 I see Vyros 2, and two lists who have trouble killing armored stuff, including Kaelyssa.
 I think Zaadesh is my best bet ; his version of Vyros 2 (no Imperatus but two Manticore) is softer to Morghoul 2 than to Zaadesh, but I don't want to risk the awkward match up Kaelyssa - Morghoul.
-Xerxis feel to soft to the guns to be worth it.
+Xerxis feel too soft to the guns to be worth it.

 I put the hydra on the right and the rest on the left.
 The hydra, as usual, take over her flank without much problems, but a mix of very good dice from him and some error from me allow him to win by scenario.
 It's one of thoses match up where threat range can be extremely important, as highlighted by how the hydra (threat 12") fared much better than the titans (threat 10" or 11").
 But there were also some errors I shouldn't do in a match up I have done half a dozen time, even in Vyros 2 is much less popular now. (partly because people like me have very strong anti-Vyros list, granted).

+The turning point was both a risky countercharge (it allowed my opponent to attack my gladiator without a charge, making it more likely to die, which he did), and forgetting that you need to be within 1" of a house to get cover.
+But for the most part, the Hydra took over her flank because my opponent could not get the alpha on her nor absorbing her alpha.

 Seventh round - Morghoul 2 vs Zaal 2 (loss)
 -------------------------------------------